zhumeisongsong/blog/_posts/2024-12-22-clean-code.md

 ---

 [Atrae Engineers Advent Calendar 2024](https://adventar.org/calendars/10486) (22nd)

-As a software engineer for 10 years, I still have strong passion for clean code.

 In software development, clean code is a set of principles that guide the creation of code that is easy to understand, maintain, and modify.